AX-Consult-Group/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 ## Project Structure

 The pipeline follows a structured, leakage-proof workflow specifically designed for credit risk applications where interpretability and regulatory acceptance are as important as predictive power.

+***1. Data Ingestion and Preprocessing**

+Raw psychometric (DRA) and credit bureau data are loaded from `DRA_with_simulated_credit.xlsx`.
+Performance-window variables are explicitly removed to eliminate target leakage.

+***2. Feature Engineering**

+Features are mined and engineered manually using domain knowledge of psychometric assessments and traditional credit variables.
+Unlike fully automated feature-generation approaches, the engineering in this pipeline is intentionally human-guided and transparent.
+This choice reflects the regulatory reality of credit scoring, where features must be auditable and defensible.

+As noted by Keating (2021) in her work on automated feature engineering in ensemble credit scoring pipelines, many modern systems suffer from disconnected feature-engineering and modelling stages.
+This project takes the complementary path: features are carefully mined once, then deliberately “frozen” into a simple, interpretable model rather than continuously regenerated.

+***3. Modelling Approach**

+- A **calibrated logistic regression** is trained as the primary scorecard model.
+Logistic regression is chosen because it produces transparent, monotonic coefficients that can be directly converted into points-based scorecards and A–E risk bands.
+- A **Random Forest** serves as the performance benchmark, confirming that the simpler scorecard does not sacrifice too much predictive power.
+- After training, the same features are “frozen” into the final logistic model.
+No further automated feature synthesis occurs post-split.

+This hybrid design deliberately trades some potential performance gain (that automated feature engineering + ensembles might deliver) for operational usability and regulatory alignment.

+***4. Calibration, Risk Banding, and Explainability**

+Predicted probabilities are calibrated to true default rates.
+The calibrated scores are mapped to five monotonic risk bands (A–E).
+Finally, SHAP values are computed on the test set to provide both global feature importance and individual-level explanations.
+This closes the loop: features are mined, frozen into an interpretable LR scorecard, and then explained back to stakeholders and regulators.

 ```
 Machine-Learning-For-Credit-Prediction-Phase-3/